websyncs/skratch/README.md

 document.body.appendChild(App());
 ```

-It can also be called as function.
+It can also be called as a function.

 ```js
 const App = () => html`